 Working Principle of Op-Amp

-Ideal Op-Amp CharacteristicsAn ideal op-amp is expected to have the following characteristics:
+Ideal Op-Amp CharacteristicsAn ideal op-amp should have the following characteristics:

 - Infinite voltage gain (So that maximum output is obtained)